My Flare Survival Kit

 (Resource for Allodynia: Greek for ‘other pain’, occurs when pain is felt and is caused by something that does not usually cause pain like a sheet or pulling on a sock.
 This painful response is often unexpected. )

-Compression wraps – These help immensely for pain relief.
-I wrap my legs when they swell during the summer and put the ice packs on top of my wraps to help with the inflammation.
+Compression wraps – These help immensely for pain relief and I bring them everywhere.
+I wrap my legs when they swell during the summer and put the ice packs on top of my wraps to help with inflammation.

 Blankets – I get cold really quickly.
 The only way to describe what happens to me when I get cold is that I go into shock and I immediately get sick.
 I have soft, warm blankets all over our house.
 I also have light blankets for the summer if my husband has the A/C on.